Kolefn/cantina-autonomous-drone/rl_deeprotor_robomaker_coach_gazebo/README.md

 # DeepRotor notebook using Amazon SageMaker RL and AWS RoboMaker services

 This folder contains examples of how to use RL to train an autonomous drone.
-This is a based off the the AWS DeepRacer code found at [https://github.com/awslabs/amazon-sagemaker-examples/tree/master/reinforcement_learning/rl_deepracer_robomaker_coach_gazebo](rl_deepracer_robomaker_coach_gazebo).
+This is a based on the the AWS DeepRacer code found at [rl_deepracer_robomaker_coach_gazebo](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/reinforcement_learning/rl_deepracer_robomaker_coach_gazebo).
 This gives a glimse of architecture used to get the DeepRotor working.

 ## Contents